-Payment to BPA-TS shall be specified in the agreement as either:
+Payment to BPA shall be specified in the agreement as one of the following options:

-- 1. A lump sum advance payment; - 2.
-Advance payments pursuant to a schedule of progress payments; or
+1. A lump sum advance payment;

-3. Other payment arrangement, as determined by BPA-TS.
+- 2. Advance payments pursuant to a schedule of progress payments; or - 3.
+Other payment arrangement, as determined by BPA.